undertherain/furiganize/README.md

 It is written in Python and uses mecab and kakasi installed system-wide<br/>
 It makes things easier for Linux users, you just need to install kakasi, mecab and mecab-naist-jdic-eucjp packages,<br/>
 they are usually available form standard repositories.<br/>
-hen copy macro to your LibreOffice script path,<br/>
+Then copy macro to your LibreOffice script path,<br/>
 something like ~/.config/libreoffice/3/user/Scripts/python<br/>
 (libreoffice-script-provider-python package should be installed to enable Python macros in LibreOffice) select you Japanese text and run macro.<br/>